vaiveful/Bird_Sightings_Dashboard/README.md

 # Bird_Sightings_Dashboard
-Power BI Dashboard Showing Recent Notable Bird Species in Spain Based on eBird API and My Personal Sightings
+This Power BI report tracks recent notable bird sightings in Spain using data from the eBird API.
+Python scripts extract eBird data and export it to CSV, which is then combined with my personal observation data.
+The dashboard visualizes recent sightings, compares them with my personal Life List, highlights matches, and flags any exotic species.